Simhyeon/gdmarp/docs/meta.md

 * [ ] Bug
   * [x] m4 consumes m4 quote even if the macro is not defined... which is a problem because _set_var uses same syntax
   * [x] url caused end of line becuase comment was double forward slash.
+  * [x] Resource is not set properly due to build directory
+  * [x] Include macro is not invoked
+  This was because I escaped m4 quote to reseve _set_var macro Solution was to change the syntax of set var

 * [ ] Misc
+  * [x] Make list element default to 1st level
+  * [x] Copy option
   * [x] From macro enable no leading, trailing spaces, whitespaces variable utilization
   * [x] Make a preserve logic consistent
   * [x] Re-make purge option (-P all) with perl script